Sorenson-Impact/MAPS-Dashboard/README.md

 1. Integrated Postsecondary Education Data System
 2. SHEEO SHEF reports and Grapevine tables
 3. Data about student surveys and insitutional responses collected and analysed by Sorenson Impact Center.
+4. Data from public announcements about strategies adopted by IHEs leading up to and after Covid-19.

 ## Collaboration
 We invite your collaboration.
 Reach out with ideas on data and topics you want to see addressed.
 You can also email us at data_team@sorensonimpact.com.